microsoft/pxt/docs/writing-docs/snippets.md

 ### codecard

 To render one or more code cards as JSON into cards, use **codecard**.
+These look similar to cards rendered for namespace members using ```` ```card ```` but instead they are general purpose card links for documents, tutorials, videos, and external resources.

     ```codecard
     [{